IndigoUnited/js-dejavu/README.md

         // fireEvent() is not implemented, therefore is automatically declared as abstract

-        Abstracts: {                   // This how we defined abstract methods
+        $abstracts: {                   // This how we defined abstract methods

             removeAll: function () {},